kobber/Raspberry-Core/README.md

 ### Tweaks
 - Fishing Rods (Aquaculture 2) show their bait as a tooltip.
+- Jerky (Brewin and Chewin) and other items without a fluid no longer cause a ticking block entity crash.

 ### Configurable Tweaks
 - Stoves (Farmer's Delight) start unlit.